obaland/vfiler.vim/doc/vfiler.md

 #### copy
 Copy the files.<br>
-If it is in the 2-window-filer state, it will be copied under the directory where the other filer is open.<br>
+If it is in the 2-window-filer state, it will be copied under the directory where the other vfiler.vim buffer is open.<br>
 If not, it will be saved to the clipboard.

 #### move
 Move the files.<br>
-If it is in the 2-window-filer state, it will be moved under the directory where the other filer is open.<br>
+If it is in the 2-window-filer state, it will be moved under the directory where the other vfiler.vim buffer is open.<br>
 If not, it will be saved to the clipboard.

 #### paste